The Structure Transfer Machine Theory and Applications: Experiment

 \subsection{Digit recognition}

-\textbf{ MNIST dataset} of handwritten digits \footnote{http://yann.lecun.com/exdb/mnist/} contains a training set of 60,000 examples, and a test set of 10,000 examples.
+\textbf{MNIST} dataset of handwritten digits\footnote{http://yann.lecun.com/exdb/mnist/} contains a training set of 60,000 examples, and a test set of 10,000 examples.
 It is a subset of a larger set available from NIST.
 The digits have been size-normalized and centered in a fixed-size image.

-We use a weight decay of 0.0001 and momentum of 0.9 in our model with a mini-batch size of 500.
-The learning rate is started from 0.1, and divided by 10 at 32k and 48k iterations, and the training procedure is terminated at 64k iterations.
+We use a weight decay ($\lambda$) of 0.0001 and momentum of 0.9 in our model with a mini-batch size ($N_b$) of 500.
+The learning rate ($\mu$) is started from 0.1, and divided by 10 at 32k and 48k iterations, and the training procedure is terminated at 64k iterations.
 We do not conduct any data augmentation for training.
-The LeNet++ architectures are used for base-CNNs, our STM and center loss \cite{centerloss} for a fair comparison.
+The LeNet++ \cite{centerloss} architecture is used for base-CNN, our STM, center loss \cite{centerloss}, A-Softmax loss \cite{A-Softmax-loss}, ring loss \cite{ring-loss}, and cosine loss \cite{cosine-loss} for a fair comparison.

-\textbf{1) Parameter evaluation and performance comparison:} There are several parameters affecting the performance of the proposed method, i.e., $K_0$ denoting the size of the feature buffer set, $K_{lle}$ denoting number of neighbors in LLE. $K_{lle}$ determines the number of local neighbors in LLE.
-The results in Table \ref{parameters} show that STM-lle achieves the best performance when $K_{lle} = 14$.
-The performances of LLE and Laplacian based STMs are very similar, but STM-lle needs to set two parameters, in comparison with only one parameter for STM-lap, i.e., $K_0=30$, for all the following experiments.
-The parameter $\sigma$ is also evaluated (in the github), which show that in the certain scope the parameter affect little on the final performance.
+\textbf{(1) Parameter evaluation and performance comparison.} There are several parameters affecting the performance of the proposed method, i.e., $k_0$ denoting the size of the feature buffer set for each class, $k_{l}$ denoting number of neighbors in LLE or Laplacian.
+The results in TABLE~\ref{parameters} show that STM with LLE achieves the best performance when $k_{l} = 14$.
+The performances of LLE and Laplacian based STMs are very similar, but STM with LLE needs more computation as shown in Algorithm~\ref{algo-lle}, in comparison with STM with Laplacian (Algorithm~\ref{algo-lap}).
+For all the following experiments the buffer size and neighbor size are set as, \textcolor{black}{$k_0=30$, $k_l=14$}.
+The parameter \textcolor{black}{$\gamma$} is also evaluated \textcolor{black}{ in TABLE~\ref{parameters}}, which show that in the certain scope the parameter affect little on the final performance.